Test Etiquette for Students

 - Leave all personal items such as backpacks, purses, coats, cell phones, or pagers either outside your testing room or in a locker.

 - We will try to maintain a supply of tissues in the area.

 - Sometimes the temperature in the testing room is not comfortable.
 There is a thermostat in the room that can be adjusted when needed.
-Please consult with proctor on temperature.
+Please consult with the test administrator on temperature.
 It is wise to bring a sweater during the winter months or to dress in cooler clothing during the summer months.

-- The proctor will give you a Profits/Honor/Sign In sheet after you have put all your belongings, such as backpacks, etc., outside your testing room.
-You are to sign this sheet and give it to your proctor at the end of your exam.
+- The test administrator will give you an honor sheet to sign after you have put all your belongings, such as backpacks, etc., outside your testing room.
+You are to sign this sheet and give it to the test administrator at the end of your exam.
 You can make notes on this sheet if you desire.
 Any notes you make on this sheet are to be information you have in your head, not information copied from notes, a book, etc.

-- If you have a problem signing into your testing computer, tell your proctor who will contact the Dykes Testing Department.
+- If you have a problem signing into your testing computer, tell the test administrator who will contact the Testing Center.

 - No assistance, such as help with answering a test question, will be provided to you.
-BUT, if you want to talk to faculty about a test question, please contact the proctor.
-He/she will then contact either Dykes testing staff, which will get the faculty for assistance.
+BUT, if you want to talk to faculty about a test question, please contact the test administrator.
+He/she will then contact either testing staff, which will get the faculty for assistance.
 NOTE: not all faculty members provide assistance.

 - The computer will time you out after 15 minutes if there is no activity on the computer.
 As you know, moving the mouse around will prevent this from happening.

 - You are allowed to take restroom breaks.

 - For School of Medicine students, you may be accompanied by the test administrator when you take a restroom break during a shelf/subject exam.

 - You are allowed to have a clear closed contained beverage in the testing room.

 - You are permitted to close the door to your testing room.